bradclemson97/bradclemson97/README.md

 👋 Hi, I’m @bradclemson97

-A proffesional software developer and aspriring architect :technologist:.
-I am passionate about software development and hold a MSc in Computer science and BSc in Business and Management.
+A proffesional software developer with experience in frontend and backend development :technologist:.
+I am passionate in software development and hold a MSc in Computer science where I specialised in subjects ranging from User Experience Design to Artificial Intelligence and Data Mining.

-I am interested in industry 4.0 technologies and learning new skills to implement information systems and reengineer business processes.
+I am interested in industry 4.0 technologies and learning the tools and practices to be a well-rounded developer that can provide continous delivery of high quality solutions and shorten development life cycles.

-Ontop of studying architecture standards and principles, I am currently learning blockchain, data science and machine learning with Python.

-This repository includes work as part of my learning.
-Inlcuding part of my MSc Computer Science dissertation where I propose a conceptual architectural model and mock-up prototype design of a privacy awareness and control interface for the IoT.
+This repository includes projects from my professional and academic work.
+This inlcudes:
+*IotAware
+*BioCell
+*Algorithmic Toolbox
+*Business Website Example
+*Business Website Example 2

-Feel free to reach me :mailbox: https://twitter.com/bradclemson
+Feel free to connect with me :mailbox: https://twitter.com/bradclemson

 <!---
 bradclemson97/bradclemson97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.